 Megan Tobias Neely

-From 2017-2020, Neely was a postdoctoral fellow at Stanford’s WMware Women’s Leadership Innovation Lab and Clayman Institute for Gender Research.
-In 2017, she graduated with a PhD in sociology from the University of Texas at Austin.
+From 2017-2019, she was a Postdoctoral Fellow at the Clayman Institute for Gender Research at Stanford University.
+In 2017, she graduated with a PhD in sociology from the University of Texas at Austin